dominodatalab/SCE_Flows_Training_Template/README.md

 The project requires two environments:

 1. The `Domino Standard Environment` which contains the necessary packages to trigger the flow.
-2. A `SAS Analytics Pro` environment which contains the necessary packages to run the SAS jobs that get triggered by the flow.
-The environment definition is included in this template and will be automatically created in the deployment if it doesn't already exist.
+2. A `SAS Analytics Pro` environment which is used by each individual Flow task.

 # Hardware Requirements